samirwadkar31/Dynamic_Routing_For_MicroServices_Using_Application_Gateway/README.md

 ![image](https://github.com/samirwadkar31/Dynamic_Routing_For_MicroServices_Using_Application_Gateway/assets/74359548/288a3bcb-c186-46df-a945-58b3377fc189)

-Application gateway uses these rules to manage and distribute the traffic across differnt backend pools/ microservices.
+Application gateway use these rules to manage and distribute the traffic across differnt backend pools/ microservices.

 Let's put **application_gateway_ip_address** in the browser, <br>